Find out how to eat a fresh pawpaw or process pawpaw fruit for long-term storage in your freezer.

 The primary reasons pawpaws have NOT been commercially successful/popular is because:

-Pawpaws taste like a combination of mango, banana, and persimmon; like something you’d expect to find at a tropical fruit market in Costa Rica, not a forest trail in the Appalachian Mountains.
+Pawpaws taste like a creamy combination of mangos, bananas, and persimmons.
+They’re like something you’d expect to find at a tropical fruit market in Costa Rica, not a forest trail in the Appalachian Mountains.

 When gardening or foraging, we sometimes have what we refer to as a “good problem.”
 A huge haul of food that we can’t possibly eat before it goes bad.

-1. Wash the fruit surface gently but thoroughly.
+Step 1: Wash the fruit surface gently but thoroughly.

-Your pawpaw fruit has likely been on the ground, so to avoid the possibility of ingesting an unwanted dose of pathogenic microbes left behind by another critter, give each pawpaw fruit a gentle but thorough washing.
-A sponge works great.
-Again, be gentle and try not to tear the pawpaws’ skin, because that will make it more difficult to eat or process.
+Your pawpaw fruit has likely been on the ground, so to avoid the possibility of ingesting an unwanted dose of pathogenic microbes left behind by another critter, give each pawpaw fruit a gentle but thorough washing with warm soapy water.
+We eat lots of strange things and have the microbiomes of feral goats, so we have been known to violate this rule when foraging.

-2. Cut the fruit in half.
+Step 2: Cut the fruit in half, longways.

 Your knife will almost certainly encounter the large hard seeds inside, so don’t try to cut through the seeds.
 Just work around them and keep going.
 Once your knife is back to the starting point, twist the pawpaw with both hands, pulling it apart into two even halves.

-3. Spoon out the fruit, spit out the seeds.
+Step 3: Spoon out the fruit, spit out the seeds.

-The inedible seeds are also covered with fruit.
-You’ll want to spoon them into your mouth, and with equal parts nibbling and slurping, you should be able to produce a clean pawpaw seed within a matter of a few seconds.
+The inedible seeds are also covered with fruit pulp.
+You can spoon them into your mouth, and with equal parts nibbling and slurping, you should be able to produce a clean pawpaw seed within a matter of a few seconds.

-3. Scrape the pulp away from the seed with a knife.
+Step 2: (For SMALLER batches – under 5 pounds) Scrape the pulp away from the seed with a knife.